Moreault/EasyTypeParsing/README.md

 }
 ```

-I can hear you say "It's all well and good but what I want to parse Dates?!"
+I can hear you say "It's all well and good but what if I want to parse Dates?!"

 ```c#
 public void DoMoreShadyStuff(string disguisedDate)